 CT Work Zone Safety Awareness Press Conference

-DOT Vehicle present behind the fallen highway worker memorial during the
+DOT Vehicle present behind the fallen highway worker memorial present

 We want to make roadway safety a priority and asked the children of Connecticut to help promote roadway safety through art.
 The children were asked to submit creative posters illustrating roadway safety concepts from a child’s point of view.
-Hundreds of submissions have poured in and we can’t WAIT to see who the winners are!
+This year’s theme is Pedestrian Safety for Everybody!